 Saga Dawa Greetings!

-Today, May 23rd, we enter the 4th lunar month of the Tibetan Calendar.
+On May 12th we entered the fourth lunar month of the Tibetan Calendar.
 This is the month of Saga Dawa.
-Saga (Alpha Librae) is one of the 28 constellations that mark the passage of the moon across the nighttime sky, and it is the constellation associated with the 4th lunar month.
+Saga (Alpha Librae) is one of the 28 constellations that mark the passage of the moon across the nighttime sky, and it is the constellation associated with the fourth lunar month which is referred to as saga.
 Dawa can be translated into English as moon or month.
 Saga Dawa is the period of time during which we celebrate the birth, enlightenment, and parinirvana of Shakyamuni Buddha.
-It is the most important month of the year for practice and merit accumulated during this period is multiplied 100 million times.
+It is the most important month of the year for practice and merit accumulated during this period is multiplied many times over.

 In 563 B.C.E., Prince Siddhartha was born to a noble family of the Shakya clan, in the garden grove at Lumbini, in the foothills of the Himalayas in southern Nepal.
 Before Siddhartha’s conception, his mother, Queen Mayadevi, had a dream in which an exquisite, white elephant entered her body, and from the moment of his birth he showed and manifested extraordinary signs.
-Some traditions commemorate Shakyamuni Buddha’s birth, specifically, on the 7th lunar day of the Saga Dawa (May 29, 2020), while others celebrate it on the 15th.
+Some traditions commemorate Shakyamuni Buddha’s birth, specifically, on the seventh lunar day of the Saga Dawa (May 18, 2021), while others celebrate it on the May 15th.

-The pinnacle of this sacred month is the 15th lunar day, or full moon (June 5th, 2020).
-This day is called Saga Dawa Düchen (Düchen means “great date or occasion”).
+The pinnacle of this sacred month is the 15th lunar day, or full moon (May 26, 2021).
+This day is called Saga Dawa Düchen (Düchen means “great holy day or occasion”).
 It is known in Pali as vesākha and in Sanskrit as vaiśākha.
-This is this day that marks the commemoration of the Buddha’s birth, his enlightenment and his parinirvanana.
+This is the specific day that marks the commemoration of the Buddha’s birth, his enlightenment and his parinirvanana.

 At the age of 35, Prince Siddhartha sat down at the foot of a bodhi tree in Bodhgaya, India, and set the heartfelt intention that he would not rise until he had reached full awakening.
 After 49 days of resolute practice, he accomplished what he set out to do and proclaimed: